eProsima/Fast-DDS-docs/docs/installation/sources/sources_mac.rst

 Xcode Command Line Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The Xcode command line tools package is separate from xcode and allows for command line development in mac.
+The Xcode command line tools package is separate from Xcode and allows for command line development in mac.
-The previous step should have installed Xcode CLI, to check the correct installation run the followin command:
+The previous step should have installed Xcode CLI, to check the correct installation run the following command:

 .. code-block::